Pre-Natal Listening and Parents

 All parents need Sound Therapy to be able to master the stresses and demands of patience, resilience, selflessness and complex management required for the role.

 When you are expecting a child this is a precious time when you can support your child’s future development by supporting yourself.
 Everything that the mother experiences, the child is experiencing too.

-In pre natal life, sound is the first sense to develop fully.
-The foetus’ ear is ready to perceive sound at four and a half months.
+In prenatal life, sound is the first sense to develop fully.
+The fetus’ ear is ready to perceive sound at four and a half months.
 The baby listens to its mother’s heartbeat, respiration and digestive sounds.
-Dr Tomatis believes that the baby can also hear the mother’s voice and becomes familiar with this sound before birth.
-Tomatis discovered that the first sounds heard in utero are high frequency sounds (above 8,000 Hz) due to the development of the embryonic ear.
+Dr. Tomatis believes that the baby can also hear the mother’s voice and becomes familiar with this sound before birth.
+Tomatis discovered that the first sounds heard in utero are high-frequency sounds (above 8,000 Hz) due to the development of the embryonic ear.
 Birth is often a traumatic event in which the child is pushed from the familiar and protected environment of the womb into a totally unknown world, to begin the process of learning to communicate with others.

 “I listened to Sound Therapy while pregnant with both of my children, and have used it off and on with them ever since, to give them a helping hand with their development.
 My older daughter (currently ...”

 Simone Collins – Perth, Western Australia - Read More

 Dr. Tomatis says the sound of the mother’s voice with its familiar tone and rhythm is what provides continuity between the pre-natal and post-natal worlds.
 The infant is particularly accustomed to the high-frequency sounds of the voice as heard in the womb, and therefore has an immediate response of feeling reassured when presented with high frequency sounds filtered to a similar level.
 When the mother listens to Sound Therapy during her pregnancy, the benefits which she receives are passed on to the infant.